The Largest Training Provider

 Veterans’ mental health is a top priority at VA.
 After returning from combat, many Veterans struggle to readjust to life at home.
 Our mental health care providers play a critical role in helping these Veterans reclaim their lives by providing cutting-edge care.
 VA supports this mission by ensuring that our mental health professionals have the most innovative technologies, facilities, and training at their fingertips.
 When you join VA, you will be a core member of our interdisciplinary care team structure, collaborating with both primary care and other mental health professionals to establish the right course of treatment for patients.p>

 The VA Psychology Training Council (VAPTC) represents VA on matters of training in national forums and helps to shape the future of professional psychology training within the VA.
-The VAPTC plays a crucial role in providing guidance both to VA’s individual training programs and to the Office of Academic Affiliations and the Office of Mental Health Services on matters pertaining to training in psychology.
+The VAPTC plays a crucial role in providing guidance both to VA’s individual training programs and to the Office of Academic Affiliations and the Office of Mental Heath and Suicide Prevention on matters pertaining to training in psychology.